-Jamestown Shores (Head's) Beach; Broad Street/Park Dock: Head's Beach was acquired by the Town of Jamestown in 1996 with funding from the Rhode Island Open Space and Recreational Area Bonds Act.
-Head's Beach has three rough stone jetties made of large, unsurfaced boulders and a natural launch ramp.
-In 2013 the town issued nine beach permits for boats at this site, for which it received a total of \$954.
+- Jamestown Shores (Head's) Beach; Broad Street/Park Dock: Head's Beach was acquired by the Town of Jamestown in 1996 with funding from the Rhode Island Open - 43 - 44 Space and Recreational Area Bonds Act.
+Head's Beach has three rough stone jetties 45 made of large, unsurfaced boulders and a natural launch ramp.-The town is allowed by CRMC to have 14 non riparian moorings located according to the established CRMC management plan.
+In 2013 the town issued 46 nine beach permits for boats at this site, for which it received a total of \$954.
 In recent years the harbor commission has issued mooring permits adjacent to the waters of Head's Beach.
-Park Dock has the remains of an old stone jetty.
+During the 2023 season, the HC set the kayak/dinghy/paddleboard permit number to34 at Heads Beach. -Park Dock, located on the north east side of the island, has the remains of an old stone jetty.
 RIDEM Shoreline Access Grant provided for improved public access at this site.
-Moorings have been permitted in waters adjacent to Park Dock Public funding and DEM recreational easements have contributed to an increase of use and associated user conflicts.
+8 Moorings have been permitted in 43 waters adjacent to Park Dock.
+Public funding and DEM recreational easements have contributed to an increase of use and associated user conflicts.
 (For further information on these two facilities see section II-F-3, below).
-CRMC as of 2007 is requiring that the Head's Beach and Park Dock mooring fields be formalized as mooring areas, along with another area used for non-riparian moorings at Cranston Cove.

-Maple Avenue: The town makes available beach storage of small boats by permits as issued by the Jamestown harbor office.
-In 2013 the town issued fifty permits for kayaks and dinghies at this site, for which it received \$3880.

-Boardwalks: There are no boardwalks in Jamestown.

-4. Waterfront Parking

-Parking, particularly at East Ferry and West Ferry, has been a perennial problem during summers in Jamestown.
-It was that way when the ferries were running fifty years ago; it is that way now.
-Business owners maintain there is not enough parking for their customers; boaters maintain they have too far to walk to get to their boats; nearby residents maintain they are hemmed in by visitors parking on local streets.
-At the same time, for well over half the year, the boating season is over, the tourists and the summer residents have gone, and the parking problem seems to vanish.
-In a 1998 planning commission community survey 28% of the respondents said there was a general parking problem in the downtown area; 53% said there was a problem, but only in the summer season.
+CRMC as of 2007 is requiring that the In 2023, CRMC reported that Head's Beach and Park Dock mooring fields were be formalized as mooring areas, along with another area used for non-riparian moorings at Cranston Cove.
+These areas are no longer listed as non-conforming mooring areas.
+10 Maple Avenue: The town makes available beach storage of small boats by permits as issued by the Jamestown harbor office.
+In 202+3 the Harbor Commission set the occupancy 11 rate to sixty permits town issued fifty permits for kayaks and dinghies at this site, for which it received \$3880.
+12 13 14 Boardwalks: There are no boardwalks in Jamestown.
+15 16 4.
+Waterfront Parking 17 Parking, particularly at East Ferry and West Ferry, has been a perennial problem 18 19 during summers in Jamestown.
+It was that way when the ferries were running fifty years ago; it is that way now. .
+It should be noted that the East Ferry passenger Ferries have increased their capacity by buying additional and bigger boats, inevitably putting more strain on the finite resource.
+In addition Business owners maintain there is not enough parking for their customers; boaters maintain they have too far to walk to get to their boats; nearby residents maintain they are hemmed in by visitors parking on local streets.
+At the same